jrsfiend/solana-oracle-function-example/README.md

 main.rs

-Just think of `main.rs` as a recipe that we’re going to tweak with new ingredients.
-The "ingredients," in this case, are bits of code that tell the computer what to do.
-We\'re going to add new instructions to our recipe to make it better.

 Here is how we will do it, step by step:

 1. First, open the `main.rs` file in a text editor that lets you edit code, like Visual Studio Code or Sublime Text.
-2. Start with the existing ingredients (lines of code) and prepare to add new ones.
+2. Start with the existing code and prepare to add new ones.
 3. We\'re adding new tools for our recipe to work with.
-Copy and paste the following ingredients into your `main.rs` file at the very top:
+Copy and paste the following code into your `main.rs` file at the very top:
    ```rust
    use std::future::Future;
    use std::pin::Pin;
    use std::boxed::Box;
    ```

-   This is like getting new types of flour and sugar ready for our baking!

-4. Next, paste these ingredients right after the ones you just added:
+4. Next, paste these code right after the ones you just added:
    ```rust
    use rust_decimal::Decimal;
    use ethers::{